CrimsonAS/gtkplatform/README.md

 * Notifications don't work right.

-  Right now, we're using libnotify, because using GtkApplication without using g_application_run dodesn't seem trivial.
+  Right now, we're using libnotify, because using `GtkApplication` without using `g_application_run` doesn't seem trivial.
 This means that we're not using the latest and greatest stuff, unfortunately.
 I'd like to fix this somehow.

-* Drag and drop doesn't work (or: Accessibility, your_feature_here)
+* Drag and drop doesn't work (or: Accessibility, your\_feature\_here)

   It isn't written yet.
 There's rather a lot of features like that, actually.
   I'm sure it will improve with time.